Kenyan McDuffie: 2018 election

 McDuffie ran for re-election in the 2018 election.
 He won with 79.3% of the vote, defeating Kathy Henderson, Joyce Robinson-Paul, and Amone Banks on November 6, 2018.

 2022 election

 McDuffie announced his candidacy for Attorney General for the District of Columbia and said that he would not run to represent Ward 5 for another term.
 McDuffie's qualifications were challenged by candidate Bruce Spiva, who argued that the legislation required that the attorney general was "actively engaged" as an attorney for five years and that service on the Council was not adequate.
 The Board of Elections supported the challenge, the Court of Appeals upheld their decision, and McDuffie's appeal for a rehearing was denied.

 In June 2022, McDuffie changed his registration to independent and picked up paperwork to file to run as a candidate for one of the at-large seats on the Council held by incumbents Elissa Silverman and Anita Bonds.
 He was elected in November 2022, finishing behind Bonds but ahead of Silverman.

+2026 election

+On January 14, 2026, McDuffie announced his candidacy to seek the Democratic nomination for the Office of Mayor for The District of Columbia.
+He was defeated by council member Janeese Lewis George in the primary securing 35% of the vote.